 For decades now the car has been the quintessential way to experience America (even if you don’t live in the US, you can road trip with a car or an RV rental).
 A vast system of freeways, highways, and roads that stitch the country together can take you practically anywhere.
 The act of driving brings home in a visceral way the size of the country: in the time it takes to drive from Portland to San Francisco you can drive the length of my native Slovakia or, put differently, by area you can fit five Slovakias into Oregon.

 On my first visit to the US, in the summer of 1996, I took a month-long road trip from Boston to Los Angeles to Seattle (I returned to New York City by bus, 72 hours nonstop).
 A day never felt so long and tedious as when driving through the corn fields of Kansas, life never as exciting as when crossing the Rockies and through Monument Valley on to the Grand Canyon.

 A Greyhound bus trip during my second visit—the bus is your second-best road-tripping option—took me from New York City to Philadelphia, Washington, DC, Niagara Falls, Kalamazoo / Detroit, and back.

-Lindsay and I took a two-week road trip around western national parks in 2003: Eugene to Nevada (Great Basin) to Utah (Canyonlands, Bryce Canyon, Zion, and Arches) to Arizona (Monument Valley, Grand Canyon) and back through Las Vegas to the Sierra Nevada, Yosemite, and San Francisco.
+Lindsay and I took a two-week road trip around western national parks in 2003: Eugene to Nevada (Great Basin) to Utah (Canyonlands, Bryce Canyon, Zion, and Arches) to Arizona (Monument Valley, Grand Canyon) and back through Las Vegas to the Sierra Nevada mountains, Yosemite, and San Francisco.